Epistimio/orion/docs/src/developer/standards.rst

 by issue 225 would be ``fix/225-short-bug-description``.

 When creating a release, we use the pattern *release-{version}rc*.
-This branch represent the release candidate that will be merge in the master branch when the changes are ready to be launched in production.
+This branch represent the release candidate that will be merged in the master branch when the changes are ready to be launched in production.

 Synchronization